1936 Grand Prix season: Season review

-On the Saturday, a new voiturette race had been held as a support event.
+On Saturday, a new voiturette race had been held as a support event.
 With another top field, it was dominated by ERAs and Maseratis, led by their works teams.
 Run to 50 laps, an early-race pile-up mixed up the field and when the works ERAs were afflicted by ignition problems, it became a contest between Tenni, in his works Maserati, and ERA of privateer Prince Bira.
 With his brakes failing, the pressure made Tenni overdo it and spin into the wall at the Gazometre hairpin, wrecking his steering.
 This left the Siamese driver a clear path to take his maiden victory, almost a lap ahead of Marcel Lehoux with ERAs sweeping the podium.

 The next race was the exciting Tripoli Grand Prix at the very fast Mellaha track.
 The high temperatures and speed would put a premium on brakes and tyres.
 With the national lottery involved, it drew a big field with all the major teams, and a number of privateers.
 The German teams had the same drivers as at Monaco, although Mercedes now had the whole team in the new W25K.
 Ferrari had to draft in Carlo Pintacuda, as Farina had been injured at Monza testing the new 12C.
 In practice, the Mercedes drivers were finding their short-wheelbase cars very susceptible to the Ghibli winds and difficult to drive.
 Nuvolari had a major accident in practice when he went wide and hit a border stone.
 His Alfa Romeo rolled, throwing Nuvolari out.
 Taken to hospital, x-rays showed he had cracked two vertebrae.
 It was Rosemeyer, in his first appearance at the track, who took pole position with a lap three seconds faster than Chiron in second.